Degrees of the finite model property: the antidichotomy theorem: The countable case or ``anything goes''

 Next suppose that $X$ is infinite.
 By Theorem~\ref{thm: KG-struct}(\ref{item:KG-struct:1}) we may assume that $X = X_1\oplus \dots \oplus X_m\oplus {\bf 1}$, where $m\geq 1$ and each $X_i$ is either $\mathfrak{L}$ or a finite upset of $\mathfrak{L}$.

 \begin{Claim} $X_1 = {\bf 1}$. \end{Claim} \begin{proof}[Proof of the Claim] We first show that $X$ has a maximum.
 If not, then a finite rooted upset of $\mathfrak{L}$ containing two maximal points is a rooted upset of $X$, so it is in $\mathcal{R}_n$.
-But by Corollary~\ref{cor: struct}, these do not belong to $\mathcal{R}_n$, a contradiction.
+But none of these belongs to $\mathcal{R}_n$ by Corollary~\ref{cor: struct}, a contradiction.
 Thus, we may assume that $X_1$ is either ${\bf 1}$ or the two-element chain $\mathfrak{L}_2$.
 But $\mathfrak{L}_2$ is isomorphic to ${\bf 1}\oplus {\bf 1}$.
 So without the loss of generality, we may assume that $X_1 = {\bf 1}$ (otherwise we renumber the summands: the new $X_2$ becomes ${\bf 1}$, the new $X_3$ becomes the old $X_2$, etc.). \end{proof}

 Since $X$ is infinite, one of the $X_k$ must be $\mathfrak{L}$.
 Let $k$ be the least such.
 Then

 where $S_1 = X_2\oplus \dots\oplus X_{{k}-1}$.

 \begin{Claim} $S_1$ is a simple Esakia space. \end{Claim}